Ensembl/plant-scripts/bench/repeat_libs/README.md

 # nrTEplants

-This Markdown document explains how to produce a library of non-redundant transposable elements found in plants and annotated in the following libraries, contained in FASTA format in folder [repeats](./repeats):
+This Markdown document explains how to produce a library of non-redundant transposable elements (TE) found in plants and annotated in the following libraries, contained in FASTA format in folder [repeats/](./repeats/):

 |library|URL|files downloaded|publication|
 |-------|---|----------------|-----------|